 If the state is translated, the top item of the outer queue is removed and the translated message (retrieved from the out parameter of the InFunction) is inserted into the inner queue.
 This ends the whole iteration.

 If the state is partially translated, the received message of the OuterInType contains several messages (or message fragments) of the InnerInType.
 In this case, the translated message (retrieved from the out parameter of the InFunction) is inserted into the inner queue.
 Unlike in the translated case, the top message is not removed from the outer queue.
 Instead, it is kept in its decoded form in the queue to enable translation of the remaining messages embedded in the outer message in subsequent receive calls.

+If the state is discarded, the top item of the outer queue is removed.
+No new message is inserted into the inner queue.
+The iteration shall be restarted to process the next message in the outer queue.

 NOTE 2: In the fragmented case the non-translated part of OuterInTypehas to be explicitly assigned to port variables.